skillhataccelerator9team9/skillSwap/README.md

 today

 Skill Swap is a full-stack web application where users can sign up, list their skills, and request help for skills they need.
-They can browse through other users' profiles, see their skills, ratings, and availability, and request a session via the app's built-in chat feature.
+They can browse through other users' profiles, see their skills, ratings, and availability, and request a session via the app's built-in chat feature..

 ## Features